quentin452/mobsnorender/README.md

 # mobsnorender
-skip entity render of mobs if they are higher or lower in Y changeable in config
+skip entity render of entities+tileentities if they are higher or lower in Y

+planned features

+coords changeable via config
+dynamically change Y coord if alot of mobs are affiched maybe skip entity render in function of X and Z coord